flutter/samples/add_to_app/README.md

   is using plugins into an existing iOS or Android app.
-* [`books`](./books) — Mimics a real world use-case of embedding Flutter into an existing Android app and demonstrates using [Pigeon](https://pub.dev/packages/pigeon) to communicate between Fluter and the host application.
+* [`books`](./books) — Mimics a real world use-case of embedding Flutter into an existing Android app and demonstrates using [Pigeon](https://pub.dev/packages/pigeon) to communicate between Flutter and the host application.
+* ['multiple_flutters'](./multiple_flutters) — Shows the usage of the Flutter
+  Engine Group APIs to embed multiple instances of Flutter into an existing app with low memory cost.

 ## Goals for these samples